halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/rules/form_rules.md

 - **Min Length** - Users can specify the minimum length of the value accepted by that form field.
 On Selecting Field Type in the adjacent drop-down enter the minimum length of the value of the form field.
 - **Max Length** - Users can specify the maximum length of the value accepted by that form field.
 On Selecting Field Type in the adjacent drop-down enter the maximum length of the value of the form field.

+To configure the parameter of the conditions please refer to the following link: [**Conditions**](/cloud/waf/listener/profiles/rules/ruleCond)